seanmorris/libtuple/README.md

 #### Composable

-Tuples, being objects, can be made of other tuples:
+Tuples can be members of of other tuples.
+This works as expected:

 ```javascript
 console.log( Tuple(Tuple(1, 2), Tuple(3, 4)) === Tuple(Tuple(1, 2), Tuple(3, 4)) );